Introduction: The Quality Crisis in Institutional Recycling

 Recent national studies paint a challenging picture for recycling in the United States:

-• Only 21% of residential recyclables are actually captured (The Recycling Partnership, 2024)
+- Only 21 percent of residential recyclables are actually captured (The Recycling Partnership, 2024)

-• Even after MRF processing, many outbound streams exceed quality standards, with contamination rates above 14% (Oregon DEQ 2023)
+- Even after MRF processing, many outbound streams exceed quality standards, with contamination rates above 14 percent (Oregon DEQ 2023)

-• National recycling rates have stagnated around 35% for over a decade
+- National recycling rates have stagnated around 35 percent for over a decade

 These statistics reflect primarily residential curbside programs, where collection is uncontrolled and user behavior is difficult to influence.